OT-CLOUD-KIT/terraform-aws-security-groups/README.md

 Tags
 ----
 * Tags are assigned to the resource.
-* Additial tags can be assigned by appending key-value of tag in security group resource.
+* Additional tags can be assigned by appending key-value of tag in security group resource.

 Inputs
 ------